jbavari/jbavari.github.io/source/_posts/2014-06-04-handling-angularjs-popups-for-oauth.markdown

 </script>
 ```

+### Conclusion

 That's pretty much it.
 That is how I handled my popups reporting back to its calling AngularJS controller through OAuth on Rails.
+Hope this helps others out there trying to solve problems like these.